jayyeung/portfolio-web/static/content/case-studies/do-you-love-fluffy.md

 ### Wait, what are SVGs?
 Scalable Vector Graphics (SVGs) are just another type of image format.

 Normally images use raster graphics — that is, blocks of colour (pixels) stacked one on top of each other to create the image.
 The problem with using rasters is that every image will only have a fixed amount of pixels.
-By scaling an image, you are also scaling the indivual pixels which cause blurriness.
+By scaling an image, you are also scaling the indivual pixels  causing blurriness.

-The solution to this is by adding more pixels to the image, however, it is impossible once you create the image.

 <figure>
   <img src='/content/assets/fluffy-zoomed.png' alt='SVG & Raster comparison'/>